5 Essential Digital Finance Skills Every CFO Needs in Their Team

 Staff will need to develop their ability around user-centred design, allowing them to identify the "real" needs of users and stakeholders through research and then design solutions that shows precisely how the user needs will be met.
 When it comes time to do the work (building the solution), staff must also be well-versed in a solution development lifecycle and be competent in their ability to test their work for quality.

-Skill 4: Business partnering
+Skill 4: Business Partnering in the Digital Age

-According to PwC, finance spend only 33% of their time on insight generating activities.
+According to PwC, finance functions spend only 33% of their time on insight generating activities.
 This percentage should increase as staff utilise modern tools for automation and analytics.
 Business partnering, therefore, needs to be considered as an essential skill that will not only ensure finance staff can leverage their seat at the business decision-making table but also help ensure the success of digital projects - through engaging and working collaboratively with the users and stakeholders.

 Staff need to develop their skills in areas such as: